-Lawsuits accuse the multibillion-dollar drug company of actively advertising the drug to pregnant women even though studies show that Zoloft increases the risk of birth defects such as holes in the heart, cleft palate, club feet, spina bifida, skull defects and persistent pulmonary hypertension of the newborn (PPHN).
+Lawsuits accuse the multibillion-dollar drug company of promoting the drug to pregnant women even though Zoloft is linked to birth defects such as holes in the heart, cleft palate, club feet, spina bifida, skull defects and persistent pulmonary hypertension of the newborn (PPHN).

 A few of these birth defects can be fatal, and children who survive are forced to spend much of their lives in and out of doctors’ offices to monitor their health.
 Some of these children suffer with these defects into adulthood.
 If you or a loved one took Zoloft during pregnancy and had a child born with a birth defect, you may be able to file a lawsuit against Pfizer.